sofia-fischer/philo-blog/content/posts/2024-09-evolutionary-architecture.md

 by (more or less random) mutations to generate a new population.
 The generations will be selected and mutated over time to localise local optimums.

+This concept can be transferred to software architecture.
+With small incremental changes, the architecture can evolve with the current requirements, while data-driven tested by certain fitness functions to check if the evolution is in the right direction.

 {{< alert "comment" >}}
-While the concept and the term fitness function are very helpful in when dealing with architecture, I would like to think about the limitations.
-Small mutations may be costly on architectures, architecture mutations should not be random, but rather by decision and therefore understandable and traceable.
-Architecture is not only a way of optimising component dependencies, but also a way of communicating guidelines to developers and imply limitations to the product.
+While the concept and the term fitness function are very helpful when dealing with architecture, I would like to think about the limitations.
+Architecture is not only a performance optimization problem, but also a communication tool to the developers.
+In a good architecture, developers know why certain decisions have been made, and can use that understanding to make more decisions.
+It also a way of communicating guidelines to developers and imply limitations of the product.
 Architects sometimes focus more on the restrictions of developers and communicate through long wiki pages instead of providing guidance and expectations.

 I want to emphasize that the concept of Evolutionary Architecture can be a great tool for communicating the boundaries and reasons for architectural decisions, but it can also be misused to enforce restrictions on developers, especially if the fitness functions are written in a way that do not provide the needed context and reason for failure.